We all had a bit of a chuckle when we first saw rule #3 on Anil’s 10 Rules of Internet.

-Three things never work: Voice chat, printers and projectors.
+Rule #3 Three things never work: Voice chat, printers and projectors.

-We are oh-so familiar with this problem, and it brings us right back to why ezeep started.
-Why, in an era where you can seemingly do magic with technology, do these basic bits of hardware often fail us?
+We are oh-so familiar with printers not working, and it brings us right back to why ezeep started.
+Why, in an era where you can seemingly do everything with technology, do these basic bits of hardware often fail us?

 It just so happens that this is super handy when you want to scale a document up or down, for example by printing two-on-one page or fitting an A4 document to an A3 page.
 Because each sheet has the same aspect ratio, each item on the page retains its relative shape…So your images don’t suddenly appear stretched or squiffy and it’s easy to scale a document to fit the page.

 As it turns out, U.S. paper sizes weren’t designed with a unifying design principle in mind.
 You can’t perfectly fit two Letter pages onto one Ledger page, for example.
 The U.S. paper size system makes it much more awkward for an end user to be flexible about how they want something printed.

-For people printing, this is super frustrating — printouts don’t look like they should and there’s no obvious way of knowing why.
+For the people printing, this is super frustrating — printouts don’t look like they should and there’s no obvious way of knowing why.
 And if you were the one who set up the printer you’d be forgiven for not thinking about manually setting the paper formats.
 There isn’t even a standard way to do this — sometimes it must be set on the driver, other times on the printer itself.
 And even if you do set it up right, installing a driver update can easily end up wiping out your carefully selected settings.

 If you got this far and have your suspicions about why we’re spending so much time looking into paper sizes – yep, you’re right – ezeep supports printing different paper sizes.

 Find our more about what we offer on our website.